espocrm/documentation/docs/development/view.md

             this.someParam1 = 'test 1';

             // When we create a child view in the setup method, rendering of the view is held off
-            // until the child view is loaded (ready).
+            // until the child view is loaded (ready), the child view will be rendered along with the parent view.
             // The first argument is a key name that can be used to access the view further.
             // The second argument is a view name.
             // The method returns a promise that resolves to a view object.